 Communicate better, more often, and more completely A lack of timely and accurate information made it difficult for families to get services they needed.
-Shelter locations were not well publisised, which delayed relief.
+Shelter locations were not well publicised, which delayed relief.

-Rebuild stronger After quakes destroyed unsafe structures, rebuilding started quickly and without proper regulation and buiilding standards.
-This resulted in further vulnearable construction taking place.
+Rebuild stronger After quakes destroyed unsafe structures, rebuilding started quickly and without proper regulation and building standards.
+This resulted in further vulnerable construction taking place.

-Restore law and order quickly Refugess from the countryside flooded the city in search of aid, but there was no system to support them.
-Several days of looting held up districution of supplies and threatened the recovery.
+Restore law and order quickly refugees from the countryside flooded the city in search of aid, but there was no system to support them.
+Several days of looting held up distribution of supplies and threatened the recovery.

 Basic provisions need to regionally appropriate Taking into account people’s beliefs and cultures.

 29 August 2005 – Hurricane Katrina: New Orleans, Louisiana, USA